Mase3206/nextcloud-scim-connector/README.md

         - Will need to target a specific version of Nextcloud for testing with oidc_user, as it doesn't support untagged versions (i.e. pulling directly from the Git repo's main/master branch)
     - [x] GitHub Action

+> [!NOTE]
+> See issues for more to-dos.
+The ones here in this list are essentially in the backlog of my backlog.

 ## Development